Budget travel hacks are essential to my trips abroad. I hope they are as helpful to you as they are to me!

 I was hooked.

 But as a 20 something-year-old student with a considerable amount of debt, traveling was a hobby I could barely afford.
-That is until I began spending time learning ways to travel on a tight budget.
+That is until I began spending time learning ways to travel for free and on a tight budget.

 Planning for accommodation can be hectic and expensive, especially when a hotel is in question.
 Whether it be a room’s price or its cancellation fee, booking a hotel is not always easy.

-There are a few steps to making hotel bookings more cost-effective.
+There are a few travel hacks to making hotel bookings more cost-effective.

 One of the biggest ways I save money is to couple the use of rebate websites like Swagbucks with travel websites like Expedia.
 Swagbucks will give me up to 10% cash back on my purchases through Expedia, plus when I use Expedia consistently, I earn points and get perks through them as well.